-Many times we hear the term "at-will employment" tossed around to describe a job situation, but what exactly does at-will employment mean?
+Many times, we hear the term "at-will employment" in labor law, but what exactly does at-will employment mean?

-At-will employment is basically a type of employment where the employer is free to terminate an employee's employment at any time for any reason or no reason at all.
-The employer does not need to have good cause for terminating the employee.
+At-will employment is an arrangement where the employer is free to terminate an employee at any time for any reason (again, exceptions apply).
+An employer does not need to disclose the cause or reason why they are terminating the employee.
 There is limited recourse for the employee to appeal or fight the termination, and courts generally deny any sort of claims or benefits related to the termination.

 However, at-will employment also works the same way on behalf of the employee.
-The employee is able to leave the job at any time without giving notice or a reason for leaving.
+The employee can leave his or her job at any time without giving their employer notice or a reason why they're leaving.

-The advantage of at-will employment is that both the employer and employee can form an employment relationship without feeling like they need to make any sort of long-term commitment to one another.
-However, it can leave employees feeling they were terminated unjustly and employers feeling frustrated and helpless if an employee walks out with little or no notice.
+The advantage of at-will employment is that both the employer and employee can form an employment relationship without feeling that they need to make a long-term commitment to one another.
+However, the disadvantages of at-will employment can leave employees feeling like they were terminated unjustly, and employers feeling frustrated and helpless if an employee walks out with little or no notice.

 Exceptions to at-will employment

-Now that you have heard at-will employment explained, it's time to learn about the exceptions.
-There are a few different exceptions to the at-will employment rule that can affect both employers and employees:
+There are a few different exceptions to the at-will employment rule that can affect both employers and employees.

-All states except for Louisiana, Maine, Alabama, Nebraska, Georgia, New York and Rhode Island recognize this exception to at-will employment.
+All states except for Louisiana, Maine, Alabama, Nebraska, Georgia, New York, Rhode Island and Florida recognize this exception to at-will employment.
 It basically states that an employee cannot be terminated for taking action that benefits the public.
-Examples of such action include reporting a legal violation by an employer – sometimes referred to as "whistleblowing" – and refusing to follow a directive from an employer because carrying out that directive would result in a violation of law.
+Examples of such action include reporting a legal violation by an employer – sometimes referred to as "whistleblowing" – and refusing to follow a directive from an employer because carrying out that directive would result in a violation of the law.
 This exception also disallows termination for filing a workers' compensation claim.